UV curing: Low-pressure lamps

 Low-pressure mercury-vapor lamps generate primarily 254 nm 'UVC' energy, and are most commonly used in disinfection applications.
 Operated at lower temperatures and with less voltage than medium-pressure lamps, they, like all UV sources, require shielding when operated to prevent excess exposure of skin and eyes.

 UV LED

 Since development of the aluminium gallium nitride LED in the early 2000s, UV LED technology has seen sustained growth in the UV curing marketplace.
 Generating energy most efficiently in the 365-405 nm 'UVA' wavelengths, continued technological advances, have allowed for improved electrical efficiency of UV LEDs as well as significant increases in output.
-UV LED lamps generate high energy directed to a specific area which strengthen the uniformity.
 Benefiting from lower-temperature operation and the lack of hazardous mercury, UV LEDs have replaced medium-pressure lamps in many applications.
 Major limitations include difficulties in designing optics for curing on complex three-dimensional objects, and poor efficiency at generating lower-wavelength energy, though development work continues.

+Mechanisms of UV curing

+Radical Polymerization

+Radical Polymerization is used in the curing of acrylic resins in the presence of UV in the industry.
+Light energy from UV breaks apart photoinitiaters, forming radicals.
+The radical then react with the polymers, forming polymers with radical groups that then react with additional monomers.
+The monomer chain extends until it reaches another polymer and reacts with the polymer.
+Polymers will form with monomer bridges between them, thus leading to a cross-linked network.

+Cationic Polymerization

+Cationic polymerization is used in the curing of epoxy resins in the presence of UV in the industry.
+Light energy from UV breaks apart photoinitiaters, forming an acidic solution which then donates a proton to the polymer.
+The monomers then attach themselves to the polymer, forming longer and longer chains leading to a cross-linked network.